2-positive contractive projections on noncommutative $\mathrm{L}^p$-spaces: Haagerup's noncommutative -spaces

-Let $e \in M$ be a projection.
-Let us construct a n.s.f. weight on $M$ with centralizer containing $e$.
-Choosing with \cite[10.10]{Str} \cite[Exercise 7.6.46]{KaR2} two normal semifinite faithful weights $\varphi_1$ and $\varphi_2$ on $eMe$ and $e^\perp M e^\perp$.
-We can define a normal semifinite faithful weight $\varphi$ on $M$ by
+\paragraph{Construction of suitable weight} Consider a projection $e$ of the von Neumann algebra $\cal{M}$.
+Let us construct a normal semifinite faithful weight on $\cal{M}$ with centralizer containing $e$.
+Choosing two normal semifinite faithful weights $\varphi_1$ and $\varphi_2$ on $e\cal{M}e$ and $e^\perp \cal{M} e^\perp$.
+We can define a normal semifinite faithful weight $\varphi$ on $\cal{M}$ by